 Toppings: Skip the whipped cream, but enjoy the sugar-free pumpkin spice dusting!

-This fall menu item still makes the cut because… who doesn’t want an apple pie-flavored latte?!
-A tall-sized order contains 220 calories 35 grams of sugar and is made with 2% milk, espresso, apple brown sugar syrup, and a sugar spiced apple drizzle topping.
+This new fall menu item still makes the cut because… who doesn’t want an apple pie-flavored latte?!
+Especially when it’s made with creamy non-dairy milk and fall spices.
+A tall-sized order contains 130 calories, 15 grams of sugar, and is made with oat milk, espresso, and apple brown sugar syrup.

 Try these modifications for a healthier cup:

-Syrup: Ask for 1 pump of the apple brown sugar syrup instead of two.
+Syrup: Ask for 1 pump of the apple brown sugar syrup instead of three.

 Toppings: Skip the apple drizzling, or keep it very light!